ashedzi/rating-system/README.md

 ## Using 'useState' hooks in React

-**Rating system** This is a symple attempt to create a star rating system and a toggle button for revleaving and concealing a dialog box using 'useState'hooks in react .
 ---

+This is a simple attempt to create a star rating system and a toggle button for revleaving and concealing a dialog box using 'useState'hooks in react .

 ## Features